henriquewallace/data-structures-and-algorithms/data-structures/linked-lists/linked-lists-theory.md

 ### Linked lists vs Arrays
 - An advantage of Arrays over Linked lists are that they elements are indexed, while Linked lists are not, they have the addresses spread over the memory
 - So since arrays are indexed, it's faster to iterate over it, while in Linked lists are a bit slower to traverse over it.
-- But still, both have O(n) time complexity to perform lookups
+- But still, both have O(n) time complexity to perform insertions and deletions

 - Linked lists just has O(1) time complexity to insert or delete nodes on the middle, while in Arrays those ops takes O(n), because they need to shift indexes.